btcpayserver/btcpayserver-doc/docs/WalletSetup.md

 :::warning
 When a new wallet is generated, BTCPay Server will show you a twelve word recovery seed.
 After the initial display, the recovery seed is wiped from the server, unless a [hot wallet option](./HotWallet.md) is enabled.

-Anyone with access to your recovery seed can also access and steal all your funds, since a private key is derived from a recovery seed.
+Anyone with access to your recovery seed can also access and steal all your funds (current AND future funds!), since a private key is derived from a recovery seed.
 Securely back up your seed by writing it down and keep it in a safe place.
 Do not photograph it or store it in a digital format.
-Do not rely on your server for storing your recovery seed, even if you're using a hot wallet.
+Do not rely solely on your server for storing your recovery seed, even if you're using a hot wallet.
 :::

 Follow the [instructions here to learn how to generate a new wallet](./CreateWallet.md).